-Name, province or state and country of residence and positions, current and former, if any, held in the Company Principal occupation for last five years Served as director since Number of common shares beneficially owned, directly or indirectly, or controlled or directed at present (1) LUIS A. TONDO Santiago, Chile President, Chief Executive Officer and Director President and Chief Executive Officer of the Company, June, 2017 to present; Chief Operating Officer, Grupo Minera Las Cenizas, September 2015 June, 2017 ; Business and Development and Projects Manager, Grupo Minera Las Cenizas, January 2014 to August 2014 June 15, 2017 Nil ALAN J. STEPHENS (4) West Sussex, United Kingdom Executive Director and Director Former President and Chief Executive Officer Executive Director since June 2017.
-President and Chief Executive Officer of the Company January 2005 to June, 2017.
-January 5, 2005 2,547,934 (2) GORDON J. FRETWELL(3)(4) British Columbia, Canada Director Former Chairman Self-employed Solicitor of Gordon Fretwell Law Corporation since 1991 to present.
-June 10, 2009 730,488 COLIN KINLEY (3)(4)(5) Kansas, United States Chairman and Director Director and Senior Advisor, President and Chief Executive Officer of Kinley Exploration LLC from 2007 to present; President and Chief Executive Officer of Jet Mining Pty LLC from 2010 to present; Director of Excelsior Mining from 2010 to present; Director and Chief Operating Officer of Eco Atlantic Oil and Gas Ltd. from 2011 to present.
-February 5, 2016 100,000 MICHAEL HAWORTH (3)(5) London, United Kingdom Director Joint Managing Partner with Greenstone Capital LLP February 5, 2016.
-Nil (6) PETRA DECHER (3)(4)(5) Ontario, Canada Director Chairperson of the Board, Red Pine Exploration Inc.; CFO of Honey Badger Exploration Inc.; CFO of Macdonald Mines Exploration Ltd.; Former Vice President, Finance and Assistant Secretary for Franco- Nevada Corporation from 2009 to 2016.
-May 7, 2018 Nil
+Name, province or state and country of residence and positions, current and former, if any, held in the Company Principal occupation for last five years Served as director since Number of common shares beneficially owned, directly or indirectly, or controlled or directed at present (1) LUIS A. TONDO Santiago, Chile President, Chief Executive Officer and Director President and Chief Executive Officer of the Company, June, 2017 to present; Chief Operating Officer, Grupo Minera Las Cenizas, September, 2015 to June, 2017; Business Development and Projects Manager, Grupo Minera Las Cenizas, January, 2014 to August, 2014; Consultant from July, 2013 to December, 2013.
+June 15, 2017 Nil ALAN J. STEPHENS (2) West Sussex, United Kingdom Director Former President and Chief Executive Officer Executive Director of the Company since June, 2017; President and Chief Executive Officer of the Company, January, 2005 to June, 2017.
+January 5, 2005 2,547,834 (3)

+Name, province or state and country of residence and positions, current and former, if any, held in the Company Principal occupation for last five years Served as director since Number of common shares beneficially owned, directly or indirectly, or controlled or directed at present (1) COLIN KINLEY (2)(4)(5) Kansas, United States Chairman and Director Director and Senior Advisor, President and Chief Executive Officer of Kinley Exploration LLC from 2007 to present; President and Chief Executive Officer of Jet Mining Pty LLC from 2010 to present; Director of Excelsior Mining from 2010 to present; Director and Chief Operating Officer of Eco Atlantic Oil and Gas Ltd. from 2011 to present.
+February 5, 2016 185,711 MICHAEL HAWORTH (4)(5)(6) London, United Kingdom Joint Managing Partner with Greenstone Capital LLP since August, 2013.
+February 5, 2016.
+Nil (6) PETRA DECHER (2)(4)(5) Ontario, Canada Director Chairperson of the Board, Red Pine Exploration Inc.; Independent Director of Ascendant Resources; Director of Rockcliff Metals Corp.; CFO of Honey Badger Exploration Inc.; CFO of Macdonald Mines Exploration Ltd.; Previously Lead Independent Director of Integra Gold; Previous Vice President, Finance and Assistant Secretary for Franco-Nevada Corporation from 2009 to 2016; Previous CFO of Geoinformatics Exploration.
+May 7, 2018 50,000 TIM PETTERSON British Columbia, Canada Director Executive Chairman of Minera Cobre Corp. and Managing Director at Kebis Probe.
+November 1, 2018 Nil

-- (1) The information as to common shares beneficially owned or controlled has been provided by the directors themselves. - (2) Includes 66,667 common shares owned by Alan Stephens' spouse. - (3) Member or proposed member of the Company's Audit Committee (the "Audit Committee"). - (4) Member or proposed member of the Company's Corporate Governance and Nominating Committee. - (5) Member or proposed member of the Company's Compensation Committee (the "Compensation Committee"). - (6) This does not include those 414,085,522 shares of the Company owned by Greenstone Resources L.P. and its affiliate, Greenstone Co-Investment No. 1 (Coro) L.P., which are advised by Greenstone Capital LLP, of which Mr. Haworth is the managing partner.
+- (1) The information as to common shares beneficially owned or controlled has been provided by the directors themselves. - (2) Member of the Company's Corporate Governance and Nominating Committee. - (3) Includes 66,667 common shares owned by Alan Stephens' spouse. - (4) Member of the Company's Audit Committee (the "Audit Committee"). - (5) Member of the Company's Compensation Committee (the "Compensation Committee"). - (6) This does not include those 809,646,063 shares of the Company owned by Greenstone Resources L.P. and its affiliate, Greenstone Co-Investment No. 1 (Coro) L.P., which are advised by Greenstone Capital LLP, of which Mr. Haworth is the managing partner.